AP.6 Graduate Policies

 Time Limits

-Certificate program students have six (6) years from the date of admission to the graduate certificate program.
-Individual certificate programs may have stricter time limits, which are published in this catalog.
-International students attending in F-1 or J-1 status have more restrictive time limits; contact the Office of International Programs and Services for information.
-Students who are given permission to re-enroll following an absence from Mason may not count the six-year time limit as beginning on the date of re-enrollment.
-Students who will not meet published time limits because of compelling circumstances beyond their control may request an exception to this policy by petitioning their dean for a single extension of time prior to the expiration of their time limit.
-If any extension is granted the total time limit for completion of the degree will not exceed seven (7) years.
-Failure to meet the time limit or to secure approval of an exception to this policy through the process described in AP.6.6.2 shall be considered a failure to make satisfactory academic progress and result in termination from the program.
-This policy does not supersede a student’s university-approved disability services accommodations plan.
+Students who will not meet published time limits because of compelling circumstances beyond their control may request an exception to this policy by petitioning their dean or director for a single extension up to one calendar year prior to the expiration of their time limit.
+Failure to meet the time limit or to secure approval of an exception to this policy through the process described in AP.6.6.2 shall be considered a failure to make satisfactory academic progress and result in termination from the program under AP.6.6.2.
+AP.6.8.2 does not supersede a student’s university-approved disability services accommodations plan.

 Multiple Graduate Certificate Programs